 Specialist damp surveys

-Our specialist damp surveys are carried out to deliver both detailed information and clear, actionable recommendations that can be implemented straight away to remedy any defects as part of the refurbishment of all types of affected buildings.
+A specialist damp surveyor carries out to deliver both detailed information and clear, actionable recommendations that can be implemented straight away to remedy any defects as part of the refurbishment of all types of affected buildings.

 Damp surveyors will investigate all signs of water penetration and visible damp presence and their possible causes: